 Double shot keycaps are very durable.
-The keycap has uniform wear with the legend, and the colours stay the same.
-This process is labour-intensive and expensive.
+The keycap has uniform wear with the legend, and the colors stay the same.
+This process is labor-intensive and expensive.
 This technique is mostly applied to ABS keycaps.
 You can also find double shot PBT keycaps.

 As you may have guessed, this method is similar to the double shot method.
 They are durable, and the colors do not fade at all.
 Three colored plastics are used in the triple shot process.
 Because of the intensive labor process, keycaps made with this process are costly, and they are not common.

 Keycaps are made into different shapes.
 The keycap profile is the shape made by keycaps.
 Some keycaps are round, concave, or flat.
 Other things that contribute to the keycap profile include the height of the slope and the curvature radius on the keycaps’ surface.

 Keycap profiles can be categorized using three different criteria: Uniform or sculpted; high, low, or flat; and spherical or cylindrical.

 The shapes of the keycaps on different rows are modified to give a profile for the keyboard.
 These profiles, when seen from the side, have different shapes.
 For instance, MIX 1.0 has a slightly undulating shape when seen from the side.
 Other keycap profiles include OEM, Cherry, SA, DSA, to name a few.

 The OEM profile is the standard keycap profile that comes with most mechanical keyboards.
 If you want to experiment with other profiles, you have a ton of options to choose from.